 The solid brass HO-gauge model of an early 20th century interurban car which frequently distinguishes our masthead represents the rolling stock of the Northwest Iowa Traction Co.
-It’s origin and early history are outlined elsewhere.
+Its origin and early history are outlined elsewhere.
 [I’ll try to post some links.]
-But of late I seem preoccupied with two matters: the schedule of service between Fort Dodge and Storm Lake.
+But of late I seem preoccupied with two small matters: first, the schedule of service between Fort Dodge and Storm Lake.
 Inserting several miles into the actual distance between those two northwest Iowa communities presents issues.

 A second but still important issue — given that it affects the appearance of that brass HO model — is the color scheme for the company: what would have distinguished its rolling stock from other connecting lines [like the Fort Dodge, Des Moines & Southern].
 As someone more fond of secondary colors than those garish primaries — Cecil Elliott once said that I wasn’t satisfied with any color until I’d added a bucket of shit; it’s the Victorian in me — I’ve settle on Mustard and Magenta.
 The first must be a robust, nearly whole grain mustard of the eastern European variety (not that ghastly French’s yellow) and the second, the sort of 100% woolen magenta of high school band uniforms.
-I’m terrified to actually paint the bloody brass car, thought, so photoshopping will have to do for the present, at least until I grow a backbone.
+I’m terrified to actually paint the bloody brass car, though, so photoshopping will have to do for the present, at least until I grow a spine.

 A couple entries ago, I introduced Edouard Reményi as a likely visitor to Agincourt and also discussed the notion of itinerancy.
 By a stroke of luck, Reményi was one of those vagabonds who left a sketchy trail.